hajke-gu/text-mod/docs/home.md

 ## Purpose

-Text Card mod for the [TIBCO Spotfire®](https://www.tibco.com/products/tibco-spotfire){:target="_blank"} environment is an extension used to visualize text data in an efficient and esthetical-appealing way, often alongside other data visualizations.
+Text Card mod for the [TIBCO Spotfire®](https://www.tibco.com/products/tibco-spotfire){:target="_blank"} environment is an extension used to visualize text data in an efficient and esthetical-appealing way.

 ## Getting started

 You want to start directly?
 Look [here](getting-started).

-## Features
+## Features & Spotfire® Integration

-More details about the features can be found [here](features)
+A complete list of the features of the Text Card mod's features can be found [here](features).
+How the Text Card mod integrates in the Spotfire® environment can be seen [here](spotfire-integration).